zalando-zmon/zmon-docs/docs/intro.rst

 Introduction
 ************

-ZMON is an open-source platform monitoring tool developed at Zalando_ and used in production since 2014.
-It works out-of-the-box and offers customized alerts and dashboards with Grafana2; unlimited scaling and storage with KairosDB and Cassandra; clients for iOS and Android monitoring; and a common language (Python).
+ZMON is an open-source platform monitoring tool developed at Zalando_ and used in production since early 2014.
+It works out-of-the-box and offers customized alerts and dashboards with Grafana2; unlimited scaling and storage with KairosDB and Cassandra; iOS and Android clients; and a common language (Python), among other features.

 Using ZMON requires these four components: zmon-controller_, zmon-scheduler_, zmon-worker_, and zmon-eventlog-service_.
 The following components are optional: